-- A Peer Support Specialist must complete the certification requirements, as identified, and receive certification, prior to providing services as a Certified Medi-Cal Peer Support Specialist. - An applicant seeking certification is required to view the orientation and selfassessment video prior to completing their registration.
-The video will provide applicants with an overview of the certification process, and its requirements. - 3.
-The Certifying Entity will ensure that each applicant meets all requirements for certification as applicable.
+- 1. A Peer Support Specialist must complete the certification requirements, as identified, and receive certification, prior to providing services as a Certified Medi- Cal Peer Support Specialist. - 2.
+An applicant seeking certification is required to view the orientation and self- assessment video prior to completing their registration.
+The video will provide applicants with an overview of the certification process and its requirements. - 3.
+The certifying entity will ensure that each applicant meets all requirements for certification as applicable.

-| 202.
-Minimum Qualifications for Medi-Cal Peer Support Specialists
+202. Minimum Qualifications for Medi-Cal Peer Support Specialists

-- A Certified Medi-Cal Peer Support Specialist (CMPSS) shall meet the following standards: - A. Must be at least 18 years of age.
-Provide a government-issued identification with photograph, such as driver's license, identification card, or passport. - B. Possess a high school diploma, equivalent degree, or higher.
+- 1. A Certified Medi-Cal Peer Support Specialist shall meet the following standards: - A. Must be at least 18 years of age and provide a government-issued identification with photograph, such as driver's license, identification card, or passport. - B. Possess a high school diploma, equivalent degree, or higher.
 Submission of educational transcripts or diploma are required.
 Transcripts should include graduation status and graduation date. - C. Self-identify as an individual with lived experience, a Peer. - D. Be willing to share their experience as a person with lived experience. - E. Have a strong dedication to recovery. - F. Agree, in writing, to adhere to the California Department of Health Care Services Code of Ethics for Medi-Cal Peer Support Specialists in California. - G. Successfully complete and demonstrate completion of an 80-hour training covering California's 17 core competencies for Medi-Cal Peer Support Specialists.
-Training must be obtained from a CalMHSA-approved training program. - H. Successfully pass the state-approved Medi-Cal Peer Support Specialist Certification exam.
+Training must be obtained from a CalMHSA-approved training program and must have been completed within two years of application for certification. - H. Successfully pass the state-approved Medi-Cal Peer Support Specialist Certification exam.